 - May not appeal to picky eaters

-- Results may vary based on individual pet needs
+- Results can vary by individual pet

 4. Dog Antibiotics for Infections, Cough, & Itching